Friday, December 8, 2023

 But Season 2 shifts into "villain overdrive," and I suspect that the show's respectable ratings meant that DC became less parsimonious with its properties.
 Gang wars between mundane thugs became a thing of the past, replaced by a surfeit of super-crooks, more in line with the beloved 1966 teleseries than any commonplace cop show.
 Indeed, Season 2's episodes were divided into two distinct arcs, given the respective umbrella-titles of "Rise of the Super-Villains" and "Wrath of the Super-Villains"-- though neither is a particularly apt title for describing the events.

 "Wrath" focuses on the long-running plotline of Arkham Asylum, which has become a birthplace of horrors since falling under control of the mad scientist Hugo Strange (B.D.
 Wong).
-Strange either takes control of newly-formed super-villains like Mister Freeze and the Firefly, or creates new menaces from the bodies of the risen dead, such as altering the deceased Theo Galavan into a warrior named Azrael.
+Sometimes Strange either takes control of newly formed super-villains like Mister Freeze and the Firefly; other times, he creates new menaces from the bodies of the risen dead, such as altering the deceased Theo Galavan into a warrior named Azrael.
 But Strange doesn't seek to control Gotham in the way Penguin or Galavan do.
 Gotham is simply Strange's experimental laboratory, where the scientist plays God by unleashing on the city various malefic forces, including Penguin, after the latter spends a little quality time at Arkham.
 In contrast to "Rise," this arc goes absolutely fannish in embracing its massive "super-villain team-up," far beyond anything any other live-action Bat-adaptation had attempted.

 There are misfires too-- the short-lived pregnancy of Lee Tompkins, for one-- but it might be argued that such miscarriages (so to speak) are practically inevitable with a series focused on so many characters.
 Even Jim Gordon is often treated like nothing more than a loose cannon, on whom the writers can depend to keep the plot-pot boiling.
 But I appreciate that they retained a good sense of the character of the future Caped Crusader.
 In the first season, David Mazouz's Bruce is often still a bereaved, confused child.
 Here, the scripts begin to imbue his character with a deeper resolve, yet not without a sense of the compassion that many comics-scribes omit from the hero's character.
 Even as a child, Bruce is capable of facing death or refusing temptation.
 And yet he's capable of showing mercy to Silver St. Cloud, even when he knows she intends to betray him.
 His quixotic relationship with Selina, the future Catwoman, also hits all the right notes, with Camren Bicondova consistently putting across a complementary sense of a "cat who walks by herself."